Spring 2022

 Academic rules and conduct

-All students should be aware of the guidelines on academic integrity contained in the Student Code, which is available here.
+All students should be aware of the guidelines on academic integrity contained in the Student Code, which is available here, and will be expected to abide by UConn’s Academic, Scholarly, and Professional Integrity and Misconduct Policy.

 Conservation biology in the news